OdedMous/Medical-Text-Classification/README.md

 | --- |
 | **Figure 8:**  |

 It can be seen that the network achieved a train loss around 0.5 in 30 epochs, that the validation loss is unstable, and that the rate of the learning is quite slow.
-We can try to improve these issues by playing with the hyperparameters (learning rate, batch size, architecture etc.).
+We can try to improve these issues by playing with the hyperparameters of the SNN model (learning rate, batch size, architecture etc.).
 The "To Do" section below elaborates the possible options.

 **Figure 9**  displays the similarity scores per batch in the training set, by the following way:  For each batch we calculate the average similarity score of pairs that belong to the same category ("matching categories") , and calculate separately the average similarity score of pairs that belong to different categories ("unmatching categories"). **Figure 10** displays the same but for the validation set.